Samruddhipansare2211/-Deploying-and-Managing-Microservices-in-a-Cloud-Native-Environment/readme.md

 # Deploying and Managing Microservices in a Cloud-Native Environment using Kubernetes

+---

-## 📌 Project Overview
+# 📌 Project Title

+## Deploying and Managing Microservices in a Cloud-Native Environment

+---

+# 📖 Project Description

-This project demonstrates deployment and management of multiple microservices using Docker and Kubernetes in a cloud-native environment.
-The project includes:
+This project demonstrates how to deploy and manage microservices using Docker and Kubernetes in a cloud-native environment.
+The system uses containerized services deployed on a Kubernetes cluster using Minikube.
+The project focuses on scalability, orchestration, service management, and cloud-native deployment practices.

+The architecture contains multiple microservices such as:

 - User Service
 - Product Service
 - Order Service

-All services are containerized using Docker and deployed using Kubernetes Deployments and Services.
+These services are containerized using Docker and managed using Kubernetes Deployments and Services.

-The project also demonstrates:

-- Kubernetes Pods
-- Deployments
-- Services
-- Persistent Volumes
-- Persistent Volume Claims
-- Scaling
-- Load Balancing
-- Persistent Storage

 ---

 # 🎯 Objectives

+The objectives of this project are:

+- Understand microservices architecture
 - Learn Docker containerization
-- Deploy microservices using Kubernetes
+- Deploy applications using Kubernetes
-- Manage Pods and Services
+- Manage Kubernetes Pods and Services
+- Scale applications dynamically
+- Implement cloud-native deployment practices
-- Implement Persistent Storage
+- Implement Persistent Storage using PV and PVC
-- Understand Kubernetes architecture
-- Perform scaling and orchestration

 ---